 You Don’t Like Your Windows

 While windows have many practical functions they are also a highly visible part of your property.
 Visuals matter whether you are planning on staying in your home or if wish to sell it.
-Unfortunately, certain styles of windows don’t always compliment the original property features.
-It could also be that the windows simply look old fashioned.
+Unfortunately, certain styles of windows don’t always complement the original property features.
+It could also be that the windows simply look old-fashioned.
 If you’re in a conservation area, then there may also be restrictions that prevent certain styles of windows (such as uPVC) from being fitted in the first place.

 Whatever the reason behind you disliking the appearance of your windows is unless you replace your windows then the problem won’t go away.
 For example, our aluminium windows create a stunning focal point in a room.
 If your current windows don’t allow for much natural light or if they don’t make the most of the stunning views, then switching the window style can have a dramatic impact.
 Ultimately, you have to be happy with the style of windows that are on your property because as we mentioned at the start, they make up almost a quarter of your entire wall space.

 On average, uPVC doubled glazing last around 20 years depending on the quality and fitting.
-Aluminium windows last around 30 years and can be maintained by adding architectural powder coating that is tougher than traditional paint.
+Aluminium windows last around 30 years and can be maintained by adding an architectural powder coating that is tougher than traditional paint.
 As a result, aluminium windows will last longer than wood or uPVC windows.